Thayer's gull: Distribution

 During winter, it is found in small numbers among mixed flocks of large gulls, though it may gather in large numbers in certain locations.
 In summer, it is found on the tundra of high Arctic islands.
 These gulls will lay 3 bluish or greenish eggs in nests lined with grass, moss or lichens.
 Their voice consists of mostly mewing and squealing notes.

 There is continuing debate about the taxonomic status of this species, and some authorities consider Thayer's gull to be the dark-mantled form of Iceland gull, with Kumlien's gull (variously treated as a subspecies of either Thayer's or Iceland gulls) as an intermediate example, forming a cline rather than separate species.
 The American Ornithologists' Union considered Thayer's gull a subspecies of American herring gull from 1917 until 1973, when they determined it was a separate species from herring gull.

-After numerous papers had been written suggesting downgrading this species to a subspecies or even a morph of Iceland gull, the American Ornithologists' Union invalidated the Thayer's gull as a full species in the 2017 annual supplement to the American Ornithologists' Union checklist.
+After numerous papers had been written suggesting downgrading this species to a subspecies or even a morph of Iceland gull, the American Ornithologists' Union invalidated Thayer's gull as a full species in the 2017 annual supplement to the American Ornithologists' Union checklist.
 Thayer's gull is now considered a subspecies of Iceland Gull.
-The British Ornithologists' Union follows the publication Birds of North America in lumping the three (thayeri, kumlieni, and glaucoides) as forms of Iceland gull.
+The British Ornithologists' Union classified this species as a subspecies of Iceland gull in 1991.
+Along with the AOS, the BOU lumps the three (thayeri, kumlieni, and glaucoides) as forms of Iceland gull.

 Both the common and species names honor ornithologist John Eliot Thayer, and so the first part of its name is pronounced "THAY-erz".